AutoScout24/api/source/includes/_financingOffers.md

 **Semantic Rules**

-- Financing offers are only accepted for vehicles inserted by German or Italian dealers.
+- Financing offers are only accepted for vehicles inserted by German, Italian, Dutch or Belgian dealers.
 Financing offers added by dealers in another country are rejected.

 - Only one financing offer can be added for each vehicle.